handbook

 - Make sure your students know to pick up their ordered lunch from the lunch line.

 Lunch off Campus and Driving— SENIORS who drive may, with written parental permission, sign themselves out and drive to lunch.
 Students may not drive other students to lunch, except a sibling who is also a senior.
-This is a senior privilege which may be lost if the student is under disciplinary action.
+Driving to lunch is a senior privilege which may be lost if the student is under disciplinary action.
 Students who leave campus for lunch are expected to return by the end of lunch period.

 Student Employment & Work Permits